Practices for Connection, Collaboration, Rest, and Resilience

 No to both!

 I am not a licensed psychotherapist, and I do not provide psychotherapy to clients.
 However, I do think that the kind of awareness-oriented somatic bodywork I offer can be very complementary to the work that is done with a skilled psychotherapist (or an elder, spiritual advisor, etc), and vice versa.
-In fact, I recommend that clients who come to me for bodywork also be in some kind of therapy, particularly because deep touch and presence with the body can bring stuff up for people that would be best handled through the support of a wise therapist, elder, spiritual teacher, etc. If you are not seeing a psychotherapist but would like to be and want some recommendations feel free to contact me.
+In fact, I recommend that clients who come to me for bodywork also be in some kind of therapy for extra support.
+If you are not seeing a psychotherapist but would like to be and want some recommendations feel free to contact me.

 Will you massage me with your clothes off and/or perform other sexual services?